Copyright © 2023 Sked social. All rights reserved.

 If you run a small business, Reels is an excellent way to get your story out there.
 Quick and easy to create with little planning required, an introductory Reel helps your audience connect to your brand on a human level.
 You started with a passion, a vision.
 Share this with the world.

-Also, keep in mind that you do not have to restrict yourself to one 30-second video.
+It can be scary opening up online, so be sure to keep it casual as if you are chatting to a friend.Also, keep in mind that you do not have to restrict yourself to one 30-second video.
 It’s more than fine to introduce yourself over three or four Reels that can be watched consecutively by navigating to the Reels section of your Instagram profile.

 Many brands can give their audience a limited sneak peek Netflix-style via Reels, whether you are releasing new merchandise, testing a new recipe, or opening a new store.